Fontmell Magna

-Fontmell Magna is a village and civil parish in north Dorset, England.
+Fontmell Magna is a village and civil parish in Dorset, England.
 It is situated in the Blackmore Vale, close to the chalk hills of Cranborne Chase, on the A350 road 5 mi south of Shaftesbury and 8 mi north of Blandford Forum.
 In the 2011 census the parish had a population of 734.

-Toponymy
+Etymology

-The name Fontmell derives from a Celtic river-name meaning 'spring by the bare hill', and Magna—meaning great—distinguishes this settlement from Fontmell Parva (parva meaning small), which is a few miles southwest in Child Okeford parish.
-In 877 Fontmell Magna was recorded as Funtemel, in 1086 in the Domesday Book it was Fontemale, and in 1391 it was Magnam Funtemell.
+The name Fontmell is first attested in a fifteenth-century copy of charters from between 871 and 877, as Funtemel, and 932, as Funtmel and Funtemel.
+It then appears in the Domesday Book of 1086 as Fontemale.
+This name comes from the Common Brittonic words that survive in modern Welsh as fons ("spring") and moel ("bare"); thus it once meant "spring by the bare [hill]".
+The name is first attested with the addition of the Latin word magna ("great") in 1391, as Magnam Funtemell, to distinguish the settlement from Fontmell Parva ("Little Fontmell", first attested in 1250 as Parva Funtemel), which is a few miles southwest in Child Okeford parish.

 History

 Evidence of early human presence occurs in the east and northeast of the parish in the form of earthworks on the chalk hills: these consist of three cross-dykes, a barrow and a mound that is also possibly a barrow.

 In 932, King Æthelstan granted an estate at Fontmell to the nuns of Shaftesbury Abbey under the condition that they would sing 50 psalms after Prime and offer masses at Terce, for the king's intention.

 Of settlements existing within the parish today, the earliest is the main village, which originated before the Norman Conquest.
 The Domesday Book of 1086 recorded that Fontemale was in Sixpenny Hundred; it had 3 mills, 68 households, and the estate's lord and tenant-in-chief was Shaftesbury Abbey.
 A land survey made by the abbey in about 1130–35 shows that the Fontmell Magna estate had 65 tenants, of whom 41 were villeins, each holding between half and one yardland, and the rest were cottagers, each with about four acres.
 The number of mills had increased to four.
 A second survey made in about 1170–80 shows the population had increased to 80 tenants, of whom 55 were villeins.

 To the west of the main village, the hamlet of Bedchester is also of pre-Conquest origin, though the settlement furthest west in the parish, Hartgrove, wasn't recorded before 1254.
 Hill Farm, over the chalk hills in the east of the parish, first appears in records in 1333.